insidewhy/the-party/README.markdown

  * Uses esprima for parsing and escodegen for code generation, allows source code to be small and fast (can compile itself in less than 0.5 seconds on a mid-powered laptop).
  * Grunt task runner to make development a bit easier.

+# Note on the source structure

+The transpiler is written in EcmaScript Harmony syntax itself in src.
+It maintains a copy of it's own transpiled code in the lib directory.

 ## Usage
     $ the-party -h